Loknar/ugla-grades-watcher/README.md

 ### Login

 #### ugla_login_provided
 Set to true if you wish to save your login in the config for ease of use.
+If it's false you will be prompted for username and password when you start the script.

 #### username
-Your username to ugla.hi.is.
+Your username to ugla.hi.is, providing this is optional, see ugla_login_provided.

 #### password
-Your password to ugla.hi.is.
+Your password to ugla.hi.is, providing this is optional, see ugla_login_provided.

 ### Watch

 #### watch_forever
 Set to true if you want the script to watch for new grades in your ugla.
+If it's false the script shuts down after checking your grades status once.

 #### log_to_terminal
 Set to true if you want to see printed in your command promt / terminal when the script checks for changes.

 #### interval
 Amount of seconds between grades checks.
+Please don't spam our poor Ugla, checking more frequently than once every minute is just rude.

 ### Slack